Jyothyrajs/CFG_Project/Homework_2.md

 2. View all lists
 3. Display lists
 4. Rename list
-5. Delate list
+5. Delete list
 6. User is able to add items to to-do list (input)
-7. User is able to tick off items
+7. User is able to tick off items(Update the progress of task)
+8. Add Deadline for task
+9. Suggestion of target (to be completed) per day basis as a result on task creation
+10.

 ### Additional Features
 1. Scheduling functionality